 In Shame and Guilt, Tangeny and Dearing argue that guilt is a healthy emotion.
 It let’s you know that you have done something wrong and motivates you to make amends, correct it.
 When you feel shame, however, you don’t just feel like you’ve done something wrong; you feel like there is something fundamentally wrong with you.
 You are broken beyond repair.
-Shame leads people to lash out and project their faults onto others, or to lie and hide.
+Shame leads people to lash out and project their faults onto others.
+Or to lie and hide, avoid life altogether.

 I guess I am somewhere in-between, because I worry that there is something wrong with me, but I am motivated–determined, even–to become a better person.